ctschroeder/tutorials/add-omeka-items-chd.md

    * Yes?
 AWESOME you're done.

    * No?
 Click on "Browse Items".
-Do you see your two items?
+Do you see your three items?

      * Yes?
 Edit them to add each of them to the correct Collection.
 Be sure to Save!!